 Can the MacBook Air M4 run large language models?

 Yes.
-The MacBook Air M4 with 16GB runs 3B-8B models comfortably (22-50 tok/s).
-With 24GB, it handles Qwen3.5-35B-A3B at 35 tok/s.
+The MacBook Air M4 with 16GB runs 4B-9B models like Qwen3.5 comfortably (estimated 22-50 tok/s).
+With 24GB, it handles Qwen3.5-35B-A3B at an estimated 35 tok/s.
 The main limitation is thermal throttling during sessions longer than 30 minutes due to the fanless design.

 How much faster is MacBook Pro M4 than Air for LLMs?